mindwind/my-draft/note/english_phrases.md

 - look out for sb/sth  注意
   You should look out for bicycles on this road.

+- look for  寻找
+  Is this the right place to look for science fiction novels?

 ## Laugh
 - LOL - Laugh Out Loud  大笑，哈哈
   The Yanks look like a group of sailors, lol.